This is the multi-page printable view of this section. Click here to print.

 1 - Audio Manager

-Master audio controller – engine initialization, mixing bus routing, event library loading, and score playback coordination.
+Master audio controller – engine initialization, mixing bus routing, event library loading, score playback, and Audio Event Graph instance management.

 The Audio Manager is the master audio controller for every GS_Play project.
 It extends GS_ManagerComponent and participates in the standard two-stage initialization managed by the Game Manager.
-On startup it initializes the MiniAudio engine, creates the named mixing bus graph, loads audio event libraries, and coordinates score track playback.
+On startup it initializes the MiniAudio engine, creates the named mixing bus graph, and coordinates score track playback.

 Like all GS_Play managers, the Audio Manager responds to standby mode automatically — muting or pausing audio output when the game enters a blocking operation such as a stage change.